Ana-Niko-byte/zenlist/README.md

 [Reddit's philgyford](https://www.reddit.com/r/django/comments/1aqh4rw/error_with_testing_a_dynamic_url_in_django/) for URL resolve + [Medium Rafał Buczyński](https://medium.com/@buczynski.rafal/nawigacja-przez-django-testowanie-adres%C3%B3w-url-77b05cb30d87) for URL reverse and mentioning resolve.

 # Acknowledgements
-As always, a big thank you to my mentor, Harry Dhillon, for helping me with any issues and questions I had during the build, to student support tutors at Code Institute (especially Roman, you're awesome), and to me for not losing my marbles and having the motivation to push my learning, irrespective of the worst May I hope to have.
+As always, a big thank you to my mentor, Harry Dhillon, for helping me with any issues and questions I had during the build, to student support tutors at Code Institute (especially Roman, you're awesome), and to me for not losing my marbles and having the motivation to push through last May.